John Ennis, A Fine Artist & Book Illustrator

-Ennis’s career was established in the 1980s as a book cover illustrator.
-He painted covers for, more or less, every mainstream publisher of romance: Ballantine, Bantam, Dell, Dorchester, Berkley, Harper Collins, Penguin, New American Library, Pocket Books, Random House, Harlequin Enterprises, and, of course, Kensington Books.
-It seems to me that half the Zebra historicals were painted by Pino and Ennis alone!
+Ennis’s career blossomed in the 1980s.
+He would receive many commissions for artwork from almost every mainstream publisher of romance.
+Ennis painted covers for Ballantine, Bantam, Dell, Dorchester, Berkley, Harper Collins, Penguin, New American Library, Pocket Books, Random House, Harlequin Enterprises, and, of course, Kensington Books.
+It often seemed to me that half the Zebra historicals were painted by Pino and Ennis alone!

 Trained as an oil painter, Ennis worked in that medium until the mid-1990s.
 He helped pioneer digital illustration by introducing it to the book publishing industry.

 Digital imaging was a revolutionary method for illustrating covers.
 Ennis’ design for Robin Schone’s The Lady’s Tutor was a radical change from the clinch covers he’d done before for Zebra.
 It pictured only the heroine’s corseted torso as the hero’s hand unlaced her stays.